Sibyl Moholy-Nagy: Biography

-Sibylle Pietzsch was born in Dresden on October 29, 1903 to architect Martin Pietzsch (Deutscher Werkbund) and Fanny (Clauss) Pietzsch.
+Sibylle Pietzsch was born in Dresden on October 29, 1903 to architect Martin Pietzsch (who was active in the Deutscher Werkbund movement) and Fanny (Clauss) Pietzsch.
 Her father also headed the Dresden Academy.

 Moholy-Nagy was an intelligent and rebellious girl who did well in school but suffered from extreme anxiety.
-As the youngest daughter in a family of four, her parents believed in a privileged Bilden education, prioritizing a humanitarian focus on classics, an idea popular among Dresden bourgeois.
+As the youngest daughter in a family of four, her parents believed in a privileged Bildung education, prioritizing a humanitarian focus on classics, an idea popular among Dresden bourgeois.
 Her deepest desire was to pursue a creative field, as a poet or literary author contributing to German culture.
-Her father, Martin Pietzsch, had an objection to females pursuing higher education however, and she was not allowed to go to university.
+Her father, Martin Pietzsch, had an objection to females pursuing higher education, however, and she was not allowed to go to university.

 After working at a variety of jobs (including clerical work for Leo Frobenius in 1923), she became an actress, performing on stage and in a couple of films.
 Sibylle would also anglicize her name to "Sibyl Peech" as a stage name.
 In 1929, she married the Frankfurt intellectual and industrialist Carl Dreyfuss, a close friend of social philosopher Theodor Adorno, who was one of their witnesses.
 At the time, Dreyfuss would attempt to convince her that it would be enough to have a small career in the performing arts occasionally playing theatre roles in Frankfurt, while simultaneously being a wife and mother.
 Sybil would however use her resources to her advantage an re-orient into a more writing-focused career, soon becoming an editor for the publishing house Rütten & Loening where she had access to many English and German manuscripts.
 Soon after in May 1931, she would also manage to publish her first piece of text under her name: a short article in an illustrated magazine.

 In 1931, Moholy-Nagy would move to Berlin with the support of her career, now working as a scriptwriter and editor for Tobis Film Berlin.
 There she met the former Bauhaus professor, artist, and photographer László Moholy-Nagy (1895–1946) who was trying to get support for what would become his most famous film, A Lightplay black white gray.
 They became a couple by 1932, and had a daughter Hattula the next year, 1933.

 Due to the rise of Nazism, László Moholy-Nagy worked for a year in Amsterdam in 1934, while Sibyl and Hattula remained in Berlin.
 The family reunited in London in 1935, where the couple formally married.
 A second daughter, Claudia, was born in 1936.